ashishshuklabs/MobileAutomationFW/README.md

 # Introduction
-Framework for automating mobile applications using Appium.
+Sample framework for automating mobile applications using Appium.
 Solution contains core framework and test projects and is built on dotnet core.